 Jonathan Ptak is a partner in the firm’s class action group.
-His practice focuses on class proceedings, professional liability defence and commercial litigation.
+His practice focuses on class proceedings and commercial litigation.
 He regularly appears before Courts at all levels in Ontario, including the Superior Court, Divisional Court and Court of Appeal.

 He is co-lead counsel in Heyder v.
 Canada, in which a settlement was reached for $900 million involving alleged sexual misconduct in the Canadian Armed Forces and Department of National Defence.
 It is one of the largest class action settlements in Canadian history.

 He has been involved in many other of Canada’s largest settlements, including the settlement with Ernst & Young LLP in the Sino-Forest class action for $117 million, which is the largest settlement with an auditor in Canada.